 Web Page Item Description Home Link to the Home page.
 Device Config Link to the Device Configuration page.
 Networking Link to the Networking page.
 SIP Config Link to go to the SIP Configuration page.
-Multicast Config Link to the Multicast Configuration page.
 Nightringer Link to go to the Nightringer page.
 Fault Detection Link to go to the Fault Detection page.
+PGROUPs Config Link to go to the Paging Groups Configuration page.
 Audio Config Link to the Audio Configuration page.
 Event Config Link to the Event Configuration page.
 Autoprovisioning Link to the Autoprovisioning Configuration page.
 Update Firmware Link to the Upgrade Firmware page.